armanhrshaikh/whatsapp-semi-automation/README.md

-# whatsapp-semi-automation
+# whatsapp-semi-automation (wa)
-The Projects are based on automations, testings which are realted to IoT, cyber security and robotics industry. aka wa (whats app) is a small tool to automate your whatsapp messages on your android devices.
+wa (whats app) is a small tool to automate your whatsapp messenger on your android devices.
+The people who are in digital marketing, testings, automation can participate in this project.

 This tool can be used for the below tasks
 * Reach in private of all your whatsapp status viewers